Miguel Cabrera Preview, Player Props: Tigers vs. Royals

-The Detroit Tigers, including Miguel Cabrera (.270 slugging percentage in past 10 games, including no homers), take on starting pitcher Jonathan Bowlan and the Kansas City Royals at Comerica Park, Wednesday at 6:40 PM ET.
+Miguel Cabrera -- with a slugging percentage of .270 in his past 10 games (including no homers) -- will be in action for the Detroit Tigers versus the Kansas City Royals, with Cole Ragans on the mound, on September 28 at 1:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Royals.
+He had a hitless performance in his most recent game (0-for-3) against the Royals.

 Sportsbook Promo Codes